 Nightlife in Palomino

 I’m sure other places have similar live music and party nights, so you will have the opportunity to get your groove on in Palomino.
-Also, the beach appeared to be a popular hang out spot at night and as a place for the afterparty.
+Also, the beach appeared to be a popular hang out spot at night and as a place for the afterparty when the bars close.

-Interested in learning more about destinations along the Caribbean coast?
+Interested in seeing more of Colombia’s Caribbean coast?

 - Check out our guide to Minca, a gorgeous small mountain town outside Santa Marta about 90 minutes to the south of Palomino that makes for a great break from the heat of the coast.